Skip to content

 If your device supports fastboot boot, you can first use fastboot boot boot.img to try to use boot.img to boot the system first.
 If something unexpected happens, restart it again to boot.

-After flashing is complete, you should reboot your device:
+After the flashing process is complete, you should reboot your device:

 sh